darthtoad/week-one-project/readme.md

 ## Description

 This application is a website for Samuel Gespass's programming portfolio.
 Just open index.html in your favorite browser after downloading or cloning from GitHub, and have fun!
+You can view a version of the site on: darthtoad.github.io/week-one-project/index.html

 ## Technologies used: